 Approximately 100 feet downstream of the pedestrian bridge crossing, there is a tree across the channel causing significant erosion.
 There are others upstream of this area as shown in the Figure 1 and Figure 2 on the next page.
 Bank erosion on the right descending bank is threatening the pedestrian bridge abutment.
 Upstream of the bridge the channel slope increased and additional accumulation of both gravel and large non-native stone was observed.
 Filter fabric and remnants of riprap on the channel banks from this area upstream to the articulated block section were observed.
 At this time, it is unknown whether the material was carried downstream after a failure at the end of the articulated block section or was part of a separate riprap channel improvement.
-In some areas, the channel is significantly clogged with this material which is contributing to additional bank erosion and instability.
-Lastly, there is a significant erosion problem at the end of the articulated block section problem at the end of the articulated block.
+In some areas, the channel is significantly clogged with this material which is causing erosion along the toe of the banks.
+There are additional downed trees through this segment which is contributing to additional bank erosion and instability.
+Lastly, there is a significant erosion problem at the end of the articulated block section as shown in the second picture below.